-Bicycle Rentals: Available 10 a.m. to 6 p.m. on weekends and county holidays during Standard Time, 10 a.m. to 7:30 p.m. during Daylight Saving Time.
-A junior one-seat bikes rents for $15 per hour, while a limo two-seater rents for $25 per hour.
+Bicycle Rentals: Available from 10 a.m. to 6 p.m. on weekends and county holidays during Standard Time, 10 a.m. to 7:30 p.m. during Daylight Saving Time.
+A junior one-seat bike rents for $15 per hour, while a limo two-seater rents for $25 per hour.

 Golf and Batting Cages: The park's AllGolf Facility and Batting Cages, located near the entrance, offers a covered driving range with lights and a short game area, a miniature golf course, and a pro shop stocked with major brand names.
 PGA instruction is also available.
 You're also in luck if you are looking for variable-speed batting cages for softball and baseball.
 Hours of operation: Mondays-Fridays, 9 a.m. to 1 p.m.; Saturdays, 8 a.m. to 10 p.m.; Sundays, 8 a.m. to 9 p.m.
 Contact AllGolf at 954-441-1333 for more information.
 AllGolf also offers a summer camp program.